artiyadav28/theguardian/README.md

 - **You can start the project with zero tokens as well**, but for using the "Trust Score" feature for repositories with a lot of stars, you will need tokens.
 - There is no upper limit to the number of tokens you can add.

+**NOTE:** For production mode, you need to build your client atleast once, before running.

 ## Auto Start
 A bash script has been provided for automatically running the project.
 - ### Development Mode